-Provides beginning writers the opportunity to explore imaginative uses of language through the fundamentals of narrative fiction, literary non-fiction, open- and fixed-form poetry; promotes critical analysis of students' own writing as well as the writings of others.
-Prereq. - ENGL 101.
+This course provides beginning writers with the opportunity to explore imaginative uses of language through the fundamentals of poetry, fiction, and literary nonfiction.
+Conducted through lectures and workshops, the course exposes students to prominent examples of the kind of writing they are expected to produce, and it promotes the critical analysis of their own writing, as well as the writings of their peers.
 Also available through Online Learning.
+Prereq.- ENGL101C.
+Core AH, D.

-ENGL 255 American Literature II (Cr3) (3:0)
+ENGL 255G American Literature II (Cr3) (3:0)

 Survey of major American writers from the Civil War to the present, including works of Cochise, Booker T. Washington, Hemingway, Fitzgerald, Hughes, Williams, Sexton, Updike, Beattie, and Morrison.
 Emphasis is on texts but with attention to historical, cultural, and intellectual backgrounds.
 Prereq. - ENGL 151.
 Also Available through Online Learning.
+Core: AH, WI.

-ENGL 256 Modern Poetry (Cr3) (3:0)
+ENGL 256G Modern Poetry (Cr3) (3:0)